 4. Volendam

-Best time to visit: Autumn to avoid the crowds
+Best time to visit: Autumn to avoid the tour groups

 Where to stay: